Jimreed91/fsopen-phonebook/README.md

 # fsopen-phonebook
-This project is a work in progress, just getting started on it live version can be found here -> https://fsopen-phbook.onrender.com
+This project is a work in progress, live version is available here -> https://fsopen-phbook.onrender.com